WFP-Doobelepers/wangshengfp.org/content/guides/yae.md

 It depends on what you mean by "taser."

-If by "taser," you mean "Beidou-driver," then this claim is false.
+If by "taser", you mean "Beidou-driver", then this claim is false.
 Beidou-driver comps consist of Fischl as a battery, Beidou as a potent off-field DPS, and XingQiu as an off-field DPS/Support, all of which synergize with a MainDPS's fast auto-attacks.
 Miko's normal attack strings are below average in both damage and speed.

-If by "taser," you mean "any team utilizing the electro-charged reaction," then this claim is false.
+If by "taser", you mean "any team utilizing the electro-charged reaction", then this claim is false.
 Miko cannot take Fischl's role due to high energy requirements and inability to battery.
 I can't, in good faith, recommend a team that requires a constellation or near substat perfect artifacts on Miko to function.

 One plausible taser team involves Miko replacing Beidou.
 The advantage of this is that Miko specializes in single-target scenarios while being batteried by Fischl, while Beidou specializes in multi-target.
 In a taser team, your Kazuha, Bennett, and Sara (C6) can go to a Raiden Hyper team.